rebipp/worldfair-agrobio/_sources/content/fairification/globi.md

 ```

 1. [Log in](https://github.com/login) into the GitHub platform using your account credentials.
-1. Create a new GitHub repository by cloniong the [GloBI template repository](https://github.com/globalbioticinteractions/template-dataset/generate)
+1. Create a new GitHub repository by cloning the [GloBI template repository](https://github.com/globalbioticinteractions/template-dataset/generate)
 2. Give a name to the repository.
 The repository will be created at your account namespace (**Owner**).
 3. Choose if you want to make your repository **public** or **private**. **Private** repositories **are not** accessible by others and can not be indexed by GloBI.
 You can choose to initially create a **private** repository and when you are ready you can make it **public**.
 4. Click the `Create repository` button.